AlexSkillman10/XBOXtoKeyMouse/README.md

 # Changing settings

-You can change the bindings of the remote by modifying the variables in buttonBindings.py.
+You can change the bindings of the remote by modifying the variables in buttonBindings.py If you want to link it to just a character, simply type 'a', or 'x' (must be single character).
-Check out the links for specific keys.
-If you want to link it to just a character, simply type 'a', or 'x' (must be single character).
-To link a button to a program, link the path as a string to the the button in bindings.py.
-You will most likely need to change all the backslashes into forward slashes or specify it as a path.
+To link a button to a program, link the to the button in bindings.py.

 # Contributing